ContainerSolutions/argus/README.md

 # Kubernetes Implementation
-As part of the MVP for Compliance Framework, we will be creating a kubernetes operator. this is to leverage the following benefits that it provides OOTB:
+As part of the MVP for Compliance Framework, we will be creating a kubernetes operator.
+This is to leverage the following benefits that it provides OOTB:

  * Reconcile loops (so that we get asynchronous constant attestation)